BobWritesCode/server-directory-website/README.md

 For setting up Cloudinary check out the [Cloudinary Deployment](#cloudinary-deployment) section.

-In Python you need to import cloudinary into your project
+In Python you need to import Cloudinary into your project

 ```py
 from cloudinary import uploader